Marieke Lucas Rijneveld Wins International Booker Prize for The Discomfort of Evening

-The Discomfort of Evening, the translated debut novel of Dutch author Marieke Lucas Rijneveld (28), made the shortlist for the International Booker Prize.
-The author, who identifies as non-binary and uses the pronouns they/them, was shortlisted for the £50,000 prize, which is shared equally between writer and translator.
-The Discomfort of Evening, translated into English by Michele Hutchison, tells of a girl whose brother dies in a skating accident and draws from Rijneveld’s own experiences.
+The 29-year-old Dutch author Marieke Lucas Rijneveld is awarded the International Booker Prize for their translated debut novel, The Discomfort of Evening.
+Rijneveld, who identifies as non-binary and uses the pronouns they/them, takes home £50,000, which will be split equally with their translator, Michele Hutchison.
+The judges were 'unanimous in appreciation' for their 'visceral and virtuosic' novel.
+The Discomfort of Evening tells of a girl whose brother dies in a skating accident and draws from Rijneveld’s own experiences.
 ‘Childlike logic is both the charm and cruelty of the novel.’

 The corners of her mouth have been ‘constantly turned downwards recently, as though there were fruit-shaped weights hanging on them, like on the tablecloth that goes with the garden set’.
 These sentences show Rijneveld’s evocative writing style, just as much as the novel’s theme, in which cramped silences hold the Reformed family in its grip: ‘We don’t think about the dead, we remember them.’

 Marieke Lucas Rijneveld

 We experience the death of Matthies through the eyes of ten-year-old Jas.
 She is in the bath with her sister Hanna, her brother Obbe sitting on the bath’s edge, when the vet comes bearing the news: ‘Evertsen pulled him out of the lake.’
 The ice Matthies had been skating on was too thin.
 Hanna doesn’t understand.
 She keeps making happy waves, and Jas pees in the water.
 The Christmas tree is being dismantled.